Motsai/neblina-motiondemo-ios/README.md

 ![DK Board](docs/images/NeblinaDK_front_700.png)

-The [Neblina&trade; Development Kit](http://neblina.io/) serves as a reference design for Neblina integration, I/O expansion and an onboard Debug J-Tag for custom firmware development.
+The [Neblina&trade; Development Kit](http://neblina.io/) serves as a reference design for Neblina&trade; integration, I/O expansion and an onboard Debug J-Tag for custom firmware development.
 The development kit with the extensive software support allows system integrators and evaluators to start development within minutes.

-This repository is part of the development kit that provides a Swift interface to interact with the Neblina.
+This repository is part of the development kit that provides a Swift interface to interact with the Neblina&trade;.

 ### Prerequisite

-* Have on hand a Neblina module or Promotion Kit
+* Have on hand a Neblina&trade; module or Development Kit
 * An iPad or iPhone and a Mac computer with Bluetooth LE capability.
-* Follow the hardware [Quick Start guide](http://nebdox.motsai.com/ProMotion_DevKit/Getting_Started) to make sure that the Neblina module or Promotion kit is powered on and functional.
 * Clone or download this repo.
 * XCode 8 is required to compile
+* iOS/OSX programming skills

-### Functionnal check
+### Functional check

+Follow the hardware [Quick Start guide](http://nebdox.motsai.com/ProMotion_DevKit/Getting_Started) to make sure that the Neblina&trade; module or Development Kit is powered on and functional.

 Download or Clone this repo using the command